 VET stands for Vocational Education and Training.
-VET is education and training that gives students skills for work, particularly in the trades and industry.
-It is the kind of education offered by TAFE colleges and a range of other registered training organisations.
+VET is education and training that gives students skills for work in a variety of trades and industries.
+These opportunities are available through TAFE SA and a range of National Training Organisations.

 In the SACE, students are able to study and gain SACE credit points in a range of VET options and would need to negotiate this with the College Flexible Pathways Leader.
 At Gleeson College, VET pathways are individually planned for our students.